|

 and hyphens in printer names are now handled consistently.
 In addition,

-older models and chipsets are now better supported when using printers
+older models and chipsets are now better supported for printers with

 |